Nebraska Department of Health and Human Services, Office of Rural Health

 Top Flex Activities

 The Nebraska Flex Program uses the Baldrige framework for improving quality and the overall performance of critical access hospitals (CAHs).
 This model is used because it emphasizes the importance of leadership in changing the culture of the organization and improving communication at all levels.
 There is also a strong focus on customer satisfaction and measuring results.
-The key activities under quality improvement are:
+Nebraska's key activities for quality improvement are:

-- Support CAHs participating in the Medicare Beneficiary Quality Improvement Project (MBQIP)
+- Support CAHs participating the Medicare Beneficiary Quality Improvement Project (MBQIP)

 - Continue to support the training and implementation of Capture Falls within the CAHs